Mirical-Williams-Causton/csci3055u-project-template/README.md

 # Analysis of the language

+### Type system of the language
+Swift is considered to be a **static** type language.
+Before compilation, the compiler requires information about all classes and functions at the time of compilation.

 ### Strengths of the language
 - Interactive Playgrounds: Swift includes interactive playgrounds, which is an interactive environment that allows developers to test their code without having to create an entire application.
 - Memory is automatically managed, so semi-colons are not needed.